 The Apollo also has some great range.
 I took 70 shots and consistently shot over 80 feet, with the furthest ball reaching 92 feet.

 There are quite a few blasters that shoot further and faster.
-Some reach speeds over 200 feet per second.
+Some Nerf competitor brands have some that reach speeds over 200 feet per second.
 But for the price, the FPS and range of the Nerf Rival Apollo are impressive.

 Reliability and Durability 10/10